 - If the NMI does not give advice their remuneration is only subject to the general principles in paragraph 2 above but it is difficult to see how you would justify more than 3.5% for entering into, varying or renewing a policy if no advice is given save in exceptional cases.

-- The binder fee must be disclosed to policyholders by the binder holder and the disclosure must be required in terms of the binder agreement.
+- The binder fee (of non-mandated intermediaries but not underwriting managers) must be disclosed to policyholders by the binder holder and the disclosure must be required in terms of the binder agreement.
 There is no requirement to disclose profit shares or cell arrangement dividends.

 Commission for risk policies